AdamSobieski/Narratology/Content/Automata.md

 }
 ```

-Here are some sketches of interfaces for acceptors.
+Here are some interfaces for acceptors.

 ```cs
 public interface IAcceptor : IAutomaton